CountBricks: What Is a Cutting List for House Builds

 Stage 1: AI Blueprint Takeoff

-3. Verified quantities flow directly into an editable material library tied to real-time supplier pricing.
+3. Quantities are tied to real-time supplier pricing.

 Stage 2: Voice-Enhanced Dimension Refinement